-- Plug the ventilator AC power cord into the ventilator battery charger. - (2) Connect the ventilator AC plug into an AC power source. - The ventilator battery charger indicator light will turn green or red when connected to AC power.
-NOTE: The ventilator can be used while the battery is charging. - Connect the ventilator battery charger cord to the ventilator battery charger connector.
-For devices that are equipped with a dongle, connect the charger to the dongle. - If powered on, check the Ventilator Battery Charge icon on the touch screen to see the ventilator's current battery charge status.
+- 1. Plug the ventilator AC power cord into the ventilator battery charger. - 2.
+Connect the ventilator AC plug into an AC power source. - 3.
+The ventilator battery charger indicator light will turn green or red when connected to AC power.

+The ventilator can be used while the battery is charging.

+- 4. Connect the ventilator battery charger cord to the ventilator battery charger connection port.
+The word UP on the battery charger cord will be on top. - 5.
+If powered on, check the Ventilator Battery Charge icon on the touch screen to see the ventilator's current battery charge status.

-- The ventilator performance is the same regardless of power source (internal battery or AC). - If the battery charger cord is incorrectly inserted, the charger connection may become loose over time.
+- When charging the battery, there may be a delay up to 20 seconds before the Ventilator Battery Charge icon appears on the touch screen. - The ventilator performance is the same regardless of power source (internal battery or AC). - If the battery charger cord is incorrectly inserted, the charger connection may become loose over time.

-- The interface, source gas supply hose, and power cords should be positioned to avoid restricting movement, causing a tripping hazard, or posing a strangulation risk. - Do not place the battery charger on wet surfaces or use in wet environments.
-Wet environments may damage the battery charger and may cause electric shock
+The interface, source gas supply hose, and power cords should be positioned to avoid restricting movement, causing a tripping hazard, or posing a strangulation risk.

-• Use only the approved battery charger and cord set with the ventilator.
+- Do not place the battery charger on wet surfaces or use in wet environments.
+Wet environments may damage the battery charger and may cause electric shock. - Use only the Hillrom approved battery charger and cord set with the ventilator.
 If an unauthorized battery charger or cord set is used with the ventilator, the ventilator may be damaged.